sjshobhitjain/AI-MDR-Watchdog/README.md

 python src/agent.py
 ```

+## Package as a Service
+You can:

-## Add a CLI to run it as python src/agent.py --live
+- Add a CLI to run it as python src/agent.py --live

-Or turn it into a background service:
+- Or turn it into a background service:

-Systemd service (Linux daemon)
+  -- Systemd service (Linux daemon)

-Flask FastAPI microservice (expose REST API to trigger analysis)
+  -- Flask FastAPI microservice (expose REST API to trigger analysis)